 According to For Entrepreneurs’ 2020 SaaS survey, the average time it takes for new customers to become profitable is 2.4 years.

-For example, say you spend $240 — which would be on the low side — to acquire a new customer who pays $40 per month: it will take six months for that customer to become a positive investment.
+For example, say you spend $240 — which would be on the low side — to acquire a new customer who pays $40 per month.
+It would take six months for that customer to become a positive investment.

 This time-to-profitability problem is especially troubling when you consider customer churn.
 Customers often churn or cancel their subscriptions before they pay back the cost it took to acquire them and become profitable.

-All of this is why customer churn rate is just as important to track as your rate of growth; your churn rate must stay lower than your growth rate in order for your SaaS company to stay profitable.
-Additionally, understanding your churn rate gives you clear indicators on when you need to invest more in customer success and customer retention (rather than just acquiring new customers).
+This is why customer churn rate is just as important to track as your rate of growth; your churn rate must stay lower than your growth rate for your SaaS company to stay profitable.
+Understanding your churn rate gives you clear indicators of when to invest more in customer success and customer retention (rather than just acquiring new customers).

-In this article, we’ll talk about what customer churn rate is, how to calculate it, and steps you can take to reduce it.
+In this article, we’ll talk about the customer churn rate, how to calculate it, and the steps you can take to reduce it.

 What is Customer Churn Rate?

 Customer churn rate measures the percentage of customers who stop paying for your service over a defined period.
-It’s calculated using the formula (Lost Customers ÷ Total Customers at start of period) x 100.
+It’s calculated using the following formula:

 Customer churn rate, also known as the rate of customer attrition, is not to be confused with revenue churn rate, which is a measure of lost revenue.